 If you want to buy a home or property, what difference does it make if you go through a real estate agent or deal directly with the home owner?
 At the end of the day, you will have seen the property, liked it and will want to make an offer regardless of who's selling it.
 The home owner will also be able to answer any of your questions - after all, they are the ones who have lived there.

-Essentially if the asking price matches what you believe the market price is (and I'm sure that you would have looked around at other homes in the area), then by dealing directly with the owner you know exactly where you stand.
+Essentially if the asking price matches what you believe the market price is (and we're sure that you would have looked around at other homes in the area), then by dealing directly with the owner you know exactly where you stand.
 Often both parties are happier after reaching an agreement rather than perhaps feeling they were being managed or pressured by a real estate agent in some way.

 Grab some paper and a pen.
 When buying a new home or property it's really important you narrow down your criteria.
 Perhaps consider breaking it into 'definitely need', 'may need' and 'not important but good to have'.
 That way you can figure out what you'll compromise on and what you can't.
 Things to consider include: